cosmos/cosmos-sdk/docs/core/middleware.md

 +++ https://github.com/cosmos/cosmos-sdk/blob/5491be27d02e796746bd78d3d08bd1b2a9b1deb2/types/tx/middleware.go#L25-L60

-BaseApp holds a reference to a `tx.Handler`:
+BaseApp holds a reference to a `tx.Handler`, which will process the incoming transactions.
+It could be a simple `sdk.Msg` executor, but in practice, it will be defined as a middleware stack wrapping around the base `sdk.Msg` executor.

 ```go
 type BaseApp  struct {